| Developer: | VTMikel's Plugins Like this plugin? Show your appreciation! |

-A Model Context Protocol (MCP) server plugin that enables AI assistants like Claude to interact with your Indigo home
+A Model Context Protocol (MCP) server plugin that enables AI assistants like Claude to interact with your Indigo home automation system through natural language queries.

 Search, analyze, and control your Indigo devices using natural language: